ansys/aali-flowkit-python/README.md

 ---

-Thank you for using Aali FlowKit Python.
-We hope this repository helps you create powerful and flexible Aali workflows.
+Thank you for using Allie FlowKit Python.
+We hope this repository helps you create powerful and flexible Allie workflows.
 Happy coding!